ccswbs/UoGd7-Training/accessibility-guide/AccessibilityBasics.md

 #Accessibility Basics

 ##[Accessibility First Content Development](/Whyaccessibility.md)
-This moddule provides an overview of the many benefits of accessible website design.
+This module provides an overview of the many benefits of accessible website design.
+It is targeted to site managers and owners.

 ##[HALT](/HALT.md)
 This module provides an overview of how to make content accessible when using the Drupal text editor, or WYSIWYG editor.
 It is targeted to content creators whose focus is on writing and publishing basic content.